uwmadison-chm/scorify/README.md

 ## Reliability tool

-The `reliability` command reads a scoresheet and a datafile and outputs Cronbach's alpha for each measure and each measure omitting each question.
+The `reliability` command reads a scoresheet and a datafile and outputs Cronbach's alpha for each measure, Cronbach's alpha for each measure omitting each question for that measure, the Mahalanobis distance for each participant, and the p value for each Mahalanobis distance.

-    $ reliability examples/neurohack_scoresheet.csv examples/neurohack_April+2,+2019_11.05.csv
+    $ reliability examples/test_alpha_scoresheet.csv examples/test_alpha_data.csv

 By default, any missing answers are handled by ignoring all of that participant's data (list-wise deletion).
 Give the `--imputation` flag to instead fill in any missing response with the average (across participants) response to the question.
+If you get NaNs for the Mahalanobis distance, it's probably because numpy failed to compute an inverse for the covariance matrix.

 ## Credits